abdallalita/A-B-testing/README.md

 ---
 ### Overview
 The dataset is for a certain E-commerce company that has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to make a product purchase.
-I aim this to assist the company understand if they should implement this new page or keep using the old page, so as to improve or increase their [Purchase Conversion rate](https://www.hotjar.com/blog/website-conversion/).
+I aim to assist the company understand if they should implement this new page or keep using the old page, so as to improve or increase their [Purchase Conversion rate](https://www.hotjar.com/blog/website-conversion/).
 The dataset had 294478 rows each representing a user interaction session/ Exposure, as well as five columns:
 - *user_id* - The user ID of each exposure